Theory into Research Practice: Reflections and Recommendations on Collaborative Feminist Research

 Six women faculty came together to research their peers asking other women in COAMFTE-accredited programs about their personal and professional identities.
 The goal of this research was to develop recommendations for the field of Couple/Marriage and Family Therapy to support the engagement and advancement of women faculty.
 The research collaboration itself became a heuristic, feminist praxis, a co-creation of insight, support network, and professional relationships which had liberating results for the collaborators.
 We intended to create a research project that would be collaborative, empowering, and transformative for participants; in the process, the collaboration became empowering and transformative for ourselves.
 This article will reflect on our experiences and provide recommendations for future feminist research teams.

 Harvey, Rebecca; Brown, Kristina S.; Miller, Bobbi; Williams-Reade, Jacqueline; Tyndall, Lisa; and Murphy, Megan, "Theory into Research Practice: Reflections and Recommendations on Collaborative Feminist Research" (2016).
-Regis University Faculty Publications.
+Regis University Faculty Publications (comprehensive list).
 463.